 Along the trail, there are numerous options for dispersed camping.
 The most popular locations are near water sources where the trail intersects: McCutcheon Creek, South Fork Smith Creek, North Fork Smith Creek, Overland Lake, North Furlong Creek (or down the spur to North Furlong Lake), Kleckner Creek, Favre Lake, Liberty Lake, Lamoille Lake, and the Dollar Lakes.
 There are no facilities anywhere along the trail.
 Some dispersed sites feature user-created fire rings.
 Please research current fire restrictions before heading out.
 Parts of this range have been affected by a wildfire in recent years.

-Additionally, for those wishing to split up the true crest portion of the hike with a night of dry camping, there are very rough sites where the trail reaches the saddle above the upper end of Long Canyon about 4.5 miles north of Overland Lake, and near the summit of peak 10,756, which is about 3 miles south of Wines Peak.
+For those wishing to split up the dedicated crest portion of the hike with a night of dry camping, there are very rough sites where the trail reaches the saddle above the upper end of Long Canyon about 4.5 miles north of Overland Lake.
+Also near the summit of peak 10,756, which is about 3 miles south of Wines Peak.
 These two locations are very primitive but feature some flat ground and a few rare trees to provide shelter.

 Fishing and Wildlife

 The lakes and streams along the crest trail are popular among anglers.
 The upper elevation streams still hold populations of threatened Lahontan and Humboldt cutthroat trout, though the lakes and streams are dominated by rainbow, brown, and brookies after years of stocking.

 The Rubys are home to bighorn sheep, mountain goats, deer, mountain lions, marmots, pikas, beavers, and the himalayan snowcock -- a bird introduced to the range in 1963.
 There are no bears or moose, so personal safety and food storage precautions require only common preparation.